pkmn/engine/src/lib/gen1/README.md

 ### Unimplementable

-Numerous moves on Pokémon Showdown broken not simply due to local issues in the implementation of their effects but instead due to **global issues** related to fundamental mechanics.
+Numerous moves on Pokémon Showdown are broken not simply due to local issues in the implementation of their effects but instead due to **global issues** related to fundamental mechanics.
 For example, Pokémon Showdown's tracking of `wDamage` (`battle.last_damage` in the pkmn engine) is incorrect as it confuses its `Pokemon.lastDamage` field with the `Battle.lastDamage` field its Counter / Substitute / Bide implementations rely on.
 The main consequences are that `Battle.lastDamage` does